 Start off with coffee and a croissant at Sub Rosa, a wood-fired Bakery located in historic Church Hill or if you are more of a biscuit-person, don’t miss the two biscuit places in the Fan- Early Bird Biscuit Company and the Fancy Biscuit.

-Spend the afternoon touring and tasting on a food tour with Real Richmond Food tours before dining at one of the many local restaurants; Rappahannock for “farm-to-table” Virginia oysters or Pasture for southern-style local food, the Roosevelt for top-notch cocktails and southern food, Peter Chang’s China Café for Sichuan-style Chinese food.
+Spend the afternoon touring and tasting on a food tour with Real Richmond Food tours before dining at one of the many local restaurants; Rappahannock for “farm-to-table” Virginia oysters or Comfort for southern-style local food, the Roosevelt for top-notch cocktails and southern food, Peter Chang’s China Café for Sichuan-style Chinese food.
 Plan a visit during Fire Flour & Fork, a four-day culinary gathering to sample the best culinary experiences that Richmond has to offer.